Shortlisted for the Edna Staebler Award for Creative Non-Fiction

 Selected as an Indigo Top 50 Books of 2013

 A passionate memoir about growing up with a gay father in the 1980s, and a tribute to the power of truth, humour, acceptance and familial love.
-Alison Wearing had a largely carefree childhood until she learned, at the age of 12, that her family was a tad more complex than she had realized.
+Alison Wearing had a largely carefree childhood until she learned, at the age of 12, that her family was a bit more complex than she had realized.
 Sure her father had always been unusual compared to the other dads in the neighbourhood: he loved to bake croissants, wear silk pyjamas around the house, and skip down the street singing songs from Gilbert and Sullivan operettas.

 But when he came out of the closet in the 1970s, when homosexuality was still a cardinal taboo, it was a shock to everyone in the quiet community of Peterborough, Ontario – especially to his wife and three children.
 Alison’s father was a professor of political science and amateur choral conductor, her mother was an accomplished pianist and marathon runner, and together they had fed the family a steady diet of arts, adventures, mishaps, normal frustrations and inexhaustible laughter.
 Yet despite these agreeable circumstances, Joe’s internal life was haunted by conflicting desires.

-As he began to explore and understand the truth about himself, he became determined to find a way to live both as a gay man and also a devoted father, something almost unheard of at the time.
+As he began to explore and understand the truth about himself, he became determined to find a way to live both as a gay man and also a devoted father, something unheard of at the time.
 Through extraordinary excerpts from his own letters and journals from the years of his coming out, we read of Joe’s private struggle to make sense and beauty of his life, to take inspiration from an evolving society and become part of the vanguard of the gay revolution in Canada.

 Balancing intimacy, history and downright hilarity, Confessions of a Fairy’s Daughter is a captivating tale of family life: deliciously imperfect, riotously challenging, and full of life’s great lessons in love.
-Alison brings her story to life with a skillfully light touch in this warm, heartfelt and revelatory memoir.